fabri1983/eternity2_solver/README.md

 Packaging
 ---------
 mvn clean package

 It generates the jar file with default profile and copy the external dependencies under target folder.
 Also by default it uses ProGuard code processing.
 Add -Dskip.proguard=true to generate simple java jar.

 Profiles (use -Pname):
 	java7, java8: for executing with either JVM.
-	jrockit: intended for running on Oracle's JRockit JVM.
+	jrockit: intended for running on Oracle's JRockit JVM (only jre 1.6).
 	mpje: intended for running in cluster/multi-core environment using MPJExpress.